Project Vision

 EarnIn, amid rapid growth and in the midst of launching a rebrand, sought a design system that could position them for seamless scalability and visual alignment with the new brand identity.
 The objective was to create a flexible system capable of evolving alongside their expanding team.

-The old logo new to the new logo and additional brand elements
+The old EarnIn logo next to the new logo and additional brand elements from the rebrand

-The old logo new to the new logo and additional brand elements
+The old EarnIn logo next to the new logo and additional brand elements from the rebrand

 The Solution

-Token structure for the background color of a checkbox component
+Token cascade across interactive states for a checkbox component

 Various round of design exploration for the native mobile application